Kiski Area School District Information

 - Employment Contract | Kiski Area Education Association

 - The current employment contract between Kiski Area School District and the Kiski Area Education Association went into effect on August 25, 2008.
 Learn the details of the agreement.

-- Four of the positions on the school board of Kiski Area School District are on the ballot for the 2013 election.
-Learn more about the candidates for the positions in each of the three regions.
+- Five of the positions on the school board of Kiski Area School District are on the primary ballot for the 2015 election.
+Learn about the candidates in each of the three regions.